The High Chair Buyer's Guide

 The $5 tray is sold separately (gasp, can you afford it?).
 At $25 (all in), this chair is a best buy.
 Don't ask me how these people make money.
 Like "where does sausage come from?", I don't think I want to know...

-The Graco Blossom is a neat little system that offers seating for 2 children of different ages, so it's ideal if you're planning on getting knocked up again anytime soon.
+This neat grow-with-baby system offers seating for 2 children of different ages, so it's ideal if you're planning on getting knocked up again anytime soon.
 The Blossom can be used as a regular high chair, an infant booster, a toddler booster and a child seat (click here or see below to see what I mean).

 If you want something that's more a little more slick, check out these modern design favorites: